nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ### A very important note about migrating custom extension code to development scratchpad

-If you are coming from NVDA 2018.4 or earlier, you may recall that you are able to run extension modules (sometikmes claled "plugins") inside folders stored in the user configuration directory (e.g. appModules).
+If you are coming from NVDA 2018.4 or earlier, you may recall that you are able to run extension modules (sometimes called "plugins") inside folders stored in the user configuration directory (e.g. appModules).
 This functionality has been revised in NVDA 2019.1 as follows:

 1. NVDA will no longer load extension code stored in the following subdirectories of the user configuration folder: appModules, brailleDisplayDrivers, globalPlugins, synthDrivers.
 	* If you find that code inside these folders is no longer working as of NVDA 2019.1, the above reason is why.
 2. You must enable development scratchpad functionality (reserved for developers) if you wish to load custom extension code.
 To do so:
 	1. With NVDA 2019.1 (or later) running, go to NVDA menu/Preferences/settings/Advanced.
-	2. You must check "I understand that changing these settings may cause NVDA to function incorrectly".
+	2. You must check "I understand that changing these settings may cause NVDA to function incorrectly" checkbox.
-	3. You must check "Enable loading custom code from Developer Scratchpad directory".
+	3. You must check "Enable loading custom code from Developer Scratchpad directory" checkbox.
 	4. Select OK.
 3. You must store code that was formerly housed in the above list of subdirectories inside corresponding subdirectories of the scratchpad folder.
 4. If you need to use NVDA 2018.4 and would like to use custom code, you must not remove the above listed subdirectories from the user configuration directory.
 Otherwise go ahead and remove the folders listed in item 1.